12 Declassified UFO Secrets

 Elizondo resigned from his post at the Defense Department around the same time he was speaking to the press about AATIP, and he took a job with a new private organization called To the Stars Academy of Arts and Science.
 The new venture aims to raise money for UFO research, new technology development, and entertainment projects, including documentaries and science-fiction novels.
 To the Stars released a new video clip in March 2018 that shows Pentagon footage of an object being tracked by a Navy jet over the East Coast three years earlier.
 This new video isn’t any more convincing to James Oberg, who thinks the releases are part of the To the Stars publicity push.
 “These selected portions [of military footage] were released by a private group raising money,” he says.

 AATIP collected metal alloys from unidentified aerial phenomena

 This point in the AATIP exposé included very few details, but The New York Times specified that the company running the Defense Department program (a private contractor) had modified buildings in Las Vegas to properly store the materials for study.
 A Live Science article by Rafi Letzter ran this idea past some metallurgists and chemists, who didn’t think there could be any metal alloys (mixtures of elements) that would be difficult to identify.
 May Nyman, a professor in the Oregon State University Department of Chemistry, told the site that it would be possible to determine if an alloy had come from space by studying it for signs of ionization.
 (And alloys do come from space—most often in the form of nickel-iron meteorites.)
-Find out just how many Americans believe in aliens.

 Project Blue Book